ISENBECK66/Heart-risk-prediction/README.md

 ---

 #### Save final model :
-The script *train.py* it is been used to train the final model.
-It has been saved in the file *model_xgb.bin* using *pickle*.
+The script *train.py* it's been used to train the final model.
+It was saved in the file *model_xgb.bin* using *pickle*.

 ---